* This is the Consumer Version. *

 Children who survive cancer also have more years than adults to develop long-term consequences of chemotherapy and radiation therapy, which include

 The impact of being diagnosed with cancer and the intensity of the treatment are overwhelming to the child and family.
 Maintaining a sense of normalcy for the child is difficult, especially because the child has to be hospitalized frequently and go to a doctor’s office or outpatient center for treatment of the cancer and its complications.
-Overwhelming stress is typical, as parents struggle to continue to work, be attentive to siblings, and still attend to the many needs of the child with cancer (see see Illness in Children).
+Overwhelming stress is typical, as parents struggle to continue to work, be attentive to siblings, and still attend to the many needs of the child with cancer (see Chronic Health Problems in Children).
 The situation is even more difficult when the child is being treated at a specialty center far from home.

 Pediatric cancer specialists (pediatric oncologist and radiation oncologist)